 Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructor Number 6055.
-On September 17, 1941 delivered to the U. S. Army Air Force (USAAF) as Hudson serial number 41-23196.
+On September 17, 1941 delivered to the U. S. Army Air Force (USAAF) as A-29-LO Hudson serial number 41-23196.
 Disassembled and shipped overseas as part of defense aid to Australia.

-On December 15, 1942 assigned to the Royal Australian Air Force (RAAF) as Hudson A16-126 and reassembled by 2 Air Depot (2 AD).
-This Hudson was test flown on December 20, 1942.
-Assigned to 6 Squadron then sent for modification with cowl guns instead of turret by December 28, 1941 and fitted with a Boulton Paul Type C Turret by January 29, 1942.
-Assigned to the 'Composite Squadron' of Hudson bombers from 6 Squadron, 23 Squadron and 24 Squadron.
+On December 15, 1941 assigned to the Royal Australian Air Force (RAAF) as Hudson A16-126 and reassembled by 2 Air Depot (2 AD).
+On December 20, 1941 test flown then assigned to No. 6 Squadron then sent for modification with cowl guns with modifications completed by December 28, 1941.
+Next, fitted with a Boulton Paul Type C Turret with instation completed by January 29, 1942.
+Assigned to the "Composite Squadron" of Hudsons from No. 6 Squadron, No. 23 Squadron and No. 24 Squadron.
 No known nickname or nose art.

 Postwar, a RAAF Searcher Party led by S/L Keith Rundle originally believed the wreckage of a Hudson in the sea off Gasmata was this aircraft and were unable to recover any remains from the crash site.
 In fact, the wreckage was later confirmed to be Hudson A16-101.

 Mark Reichman adds:

 "Thanks to Daniel Kovi for assisting with transportation and manpower to get to the site.
 He arranged trucks and dozers and carriers for us.
 Without his help we wouldn't have gotten far."

 The entire crew was officially declared dead the day of the mission.
-All crew members are listed on the Bikipaka Cemetery Memorial as having "No Known Grave".
+All crew members are memorialized at Rabaul (Bita Paka) War Cemetery on the Rabaul Memorial.
 Gibson on panel 34.
 Thorn on panel 35.
 Quail and Couitie on panel 36.

 Tony Gibson (son of Graham Ian Gibson):